Skip to contents

 type

-character vector of length 1 defining the primary suppression rule.
-Allowed types are:
+character string defining the primary suppression rule.
+Allowed values are:

 ...

-• k: scalar numeric specifying parameter k that is used when applying the nk-dominance rule.
-Parameter n is set to 85 by default.
+• k: scalar integerish; parameter k for the nk-dominance rule.
+Defaults to 85.

 Value